-The Library has evaluated events and transactions for potential recognition or disclosure in the financial statements through November 13, 2023, which is the date the report was available for release.
+The Library has evaluated subsequent events and transactions for potential recognition or disclosure in the financial statements through August 16, 2024, which is the date the report was available for release.

 Inexhaustible Collections and Books

 Because the values of the existing inexhaustible collections, including research books, are not readily determinable, the Library has not capitalized them.
 Current year additions are charged against earnings as they are incurred.